claire-wang-gh/ameba-iot-docs/ameba/en/software_tools/trace_tool/src/trace_tool.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 When COM port is open, you can send commands to the device through Trace Tool.
 The steps are shown below:

-1. Input a command in command block as shown in the red block.
+1. Input a command in command box as shown in the red block.

    .. figure:: ../figures/command_box.png
       :scale: 60%